Arnold Fothergill: Test cricketer

 Advertisement for two matches on the tour, including the first Test.

 During the English winter of 1888–89, the MCC sent a touring team to South Africa.
-Organised by Major Gardner Warton, the original itinerary only featured "odds" matches, in which an 11-player MCC team faced opposition sides including 15, 18 or 22 players, depending on their perceived strength.
+Organised by Major Gardner Warton, the original itinerary only featured "odds" matches, in which an 11-player MCC team faced opposition teams including 15, 18 or 22 players, depending on their perceived strength.
 In his book, A History of Cricket, Harry Altham describes that the quality of the touring party "was about that of a weak county."
-Fothergill was selected as part of the side, despite not having played a first-class match since May 1887.
+Fothergill was selected as part of the team, despite not having played a first-class match since May 1887.
 The majority of the wickets during the tour were taken by Lancashire's spinner, Johnny Briggs, who took almost 300, but Fothergill was heavily used as a bowler, and claimed 119 wickets at an average of 6.89.
-Altham suggests that the ease of the touring side's victories justifies the selection of a comparatively weak side.
-As the tour continued, there were calls for an even-strength contest, with the English side facing an 11-player South African side.
+Altham suggests that the ease of the touring team's victories justifies the selection of a comparatively weak team.
+As the tour continued, there were calls for an even-strength contest, with the English team facing an 11-player South African team.
 Two such matches were arranged, but were considered no different from the other matches during the tour, being advertised as Major Warton's XI v South Africa XI.
 The matches were later granted Test match status, although Wisden Cricketers' Almanack commented that, "it was never intended, or considered necessary, to take out a representative English team for a first trip to the Cape."